biasmv/pv/doc/viewer.rst

   * *strength*: influences the magnitude of the tangents for the Catmull-Rom spline.
 Defaults to 1.0.
 Meaningful values are between 0 and 1.
   * *splineDetail* number of subdivisions per Carbon-alpha atom.
 The default is termined by :func:`pv.Viewer.quality`.

+.. function:: pv.Viewer.ballsAndSticks(name, structure[,options])

+  Renders the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) as a ball and stick model.
+Accepted *options* are:

+  * *color*: the color operation to be used.
+Defaults to :func:`pv.color.byElement`.
+  * *cylRadius*: Radius of the tube profile.
+Defaults to 0.1.
+  * *sphereRadius*: Radius of the sphere profile.
+Defaults to 0.3.
+  * *arcDetail*: number of vertices on the tube.
+The default is determined by :func:`pv.Viewer.quality`.
+  * *sphereDetail* number of vertical and horizontal arcs for the spheres.

 .. function:: pv.Viewer.renderAs(name, structure, mode[,options])

   Function to render the structure in any of the supported render styles.
 This essentially makes it possible to write code that is independent of the particular chosen render style.